phpwalter/WinLux-Fusion/Fusion/start.md

 - MEMCACHE- <i>planned</i>
 - PEAR - <i>planned</i>

-FOr information on other PHP extensions, see their respective CONF files located in "/etc/php/conf" directory.
+For information on other PHP extensions, see their respective CONF files located in "/etc/php/conf" directory.

 ## Composer Installation